-Week #13 Beginning the week of 11/23/20 Continue therapy.
+Beginning Continue therapy.
 Submit first draft(s) of final case report(s) (FCRs) this week.
 Plan/conduct end of semester meeting with clients' spouse/caretakers.
 Confer with CI and submit forms to clinical instructor regarding continuation of therapy.
 Conduct end of semester evaluation.
-Prepare for and meet with clinical instructor.
-Thanksgiving Holiday, 11/26/2020 Provide supervision and written feedback.
+Provide supervision and written feedback.
 Meet with student clinician.
-Week #14 Beginning the week of 11/30/20 Conduct end of semester meeting with clients' spouse/caretakers.
+Week #15 Beginning the week of 5/2/22 Conduct end of semester meeting with clients' spouse/caretakers.
 Confer with CI and submit forms to clinical instructor regarding continuation of therapy.
 Submit final draft(s) of final case report(s) (FCRs) this week.
 Prepare for and meet with clinical instructor.
 Provide supervision and written feedback.
-Meet with student clinician individually and review final competencies report; please follow handbook policy and procedures Week #15 Beginning the week of 12/7/20 "DEAD WEEK" / CLINIC MAKE-UP WEEK (Complete any make-up sessions and inform clinical instructor of these sessions) Meet with student clinician individually and review final competencies report, if not already completed; please follow handbook policy and procedures.
-Week#16 Beginning the week of 12/14/20 Finals Week All final reports must be completed, signed and ready to go into the client's file.
+Meet with student clinician individually and review final competencies report; please follow handbook policy and procedures Week #16 Beginning the week of 5/9/22 "DEAD WEEK" / CLINIC MAKE-UP WEEK (Complete any make-up sessions and inform clinical instructor of these sessions) Meet with student clinician individually and review final competencies report, if not already completed; please follow handbook policy and procedures.
+Week #17 Beginning the week of 5/16/22 Finals Week All final reports must be completed, signed and ready to go into the client's file.
 Release forms for exchange of information should be included with report.
 Please follow all clinic procedures and policies.
 See clinic handbook for more information.
 Meet with student clinician, if needed.